Professional Service Bureau Debt Collection Harassment?

 Free Case Review, you will never be charged legal fees.
 We will respond within 15 minutes via text or email.

-Is Professional Service Bureau (PSB) calling you?
-Stop Professional Service Bureau phone harassment.
-Do they threaten to take legal action or garnish your wages?
+Is Professional Service Bureau calling you?
+Stop Professional Service Bureau debt collection harassment.
+Do they threaten to sue you or garnish your wages?
 Are they calling you at all hours or several times a day?
 Are they telling your family and neighbors that you owe a debt?
 If so what they are doing is illegal and needs to stop.
-You have the legal right to stop PSB phone harassment.
+You have the legal right to stop Professional Service Bureau debt collection harassment.
 Consumers can send a cease and desist letter to stop harassment from debt collectors.
-If a collection agency violates the FDCPA, you may be eligible to receive up to $1000.00 in statutory damages, along with covering your attorney fees.
+If a collection agency violates the FDCPA, you may be eligible to receive up to $1000.00 in statutory damages, along with your attorney fees.

 According to the Better Business Bureau website, Professional Service Bureau has been in business for 47 years.
 There have been 4 complaints filed against PSB with the BBB.